psons/tlog/README.md

  - explore enhancing the Endeavor to extract a raw python structure of dicts, lists, and strings.
-   This should be serializable with simplejson and probably any other serialization library x - need to understand simpleJson better. d - write a json encode of a simple flat object.
+   This should be serializable with simplejson and probably any other serialization library x - need to understand simpleJson better.
-    d - write a simple method to getEncodable data from the Python class.
+        - simple json is the externally maintain standard package for json. x - write a json encode of a simple flat object. x - write a simple method to getEncodable data from the Python class.
-        - see which types are encodable: https://docs.python.org/3/library/json.html#encoders-and-decoders d - feed the encodable data as a dict to json dumps() https://docs.python.org/3/library/json.html#basic-usage need to make an Endeavor test suite.
-Should base off of test/test_journaldir.py TestStoryDir(TestCase) in which a StoryDir is really an Endeavor saved in a directory structure.
+        - see which types are encodable: https://docs.python.org/3/library/json.html#encoders-and-decoders x - feed the encodable data as a dict to json dumps() https://docs.python.org/3/library/json.html#basic-usage x - need to make an Endeavor test suite. d - integrate tlog file system implementation with the endevor.Endeavor objects
+    - Should base off of test/test_journaldir.py TestStoryDir(TestCase)
+   in which a StoryDir is really an Endeavor saved in a directory structure.
     - StoryDir has the path to the StoryDir, and should be enhanced with
         - the 'name' of tha last dir on the path, (aka the Endeavor name)